frankframework/frank-manual/docs/source/deploying/properties.rst

 Properties are key/value pairs, both the key and the value being strings.
 There are different ways to set properties, which is the subject of section :ref:`deploymentConfigureProperties`.
 This section focuses on the impact of setting properties.
-First, any property can be accessed from within a Frank.
-Second, some properties change the way the frank!framework operates.
+First, any string can be used as a property name and its value can be used within a Frank.
+Second, some properties also change the way the frank!framework operates.

 Properties in Frank configurations
 ----------------------------------